mysql-net/MySqlConnector/docs/content/overview/installing.md

 Installing
 ==========

-The recommended way of installing MySqlConnector is through [NuGet](https://www.nuget.org/packages/MySqlConnector/)
+The recommended way of installing MySqlConnector is through [NuGet](https://www.nuget.org/packages/MySqlConnector/).

+### Automatically

+If using the new project system, run: `dotnet add package MySqlConnector`

+Or, in Visual Studio, use the _NuGet Package Manager_ to browse for and install `MySqlConnector`.

+### Manually

 **Step 1:** Add MySqlConnector to the dependencies in your `csproj` file: